 Women’s issues have historically been ignored in spinal cord injury (SCI) research, and limited attention has been given to exploring gender differences in physical and psychological health following SCI.
-With women composing about 19 percent of people with SCI (NSCISC, 2012), most research understandably has been based predominantly on samples of men.
+With women composing about 19% of people with SCI (NSCISC, 2012), most research understandably has been based predominantly on samples of men.
 Existing literature documents high rates of depression and psychological morbidity following SCI, with one recent study finding the rate of probable major depression three times higher in people with SCI than in the general population (Fann et al., 2011).
 Rates of depression are consistently higher among women than men in the general literature; however, given the paucity of research on women with SCI, it is unclear whether rates of depression are actually higher among women than men with SCI.
 With limited comparative data on which to make definitive conclusions, recently published literature reviews on the psychological health of people with SCI (Craig et al., 2009; Post et al., 2012) have ignored the obvious question of gender differences.
 While early studies seemed to confirm findings from the general population that depression is more prevalent among women than men with SCI (Hughes et al., 2001; Krause et al., 2000), more recent findings have been mixed, with some studies reporting poorer psychological health among women (Arango-Lasprilla, 2011; Fann et al., 2011; Krause et al., 2004; Krause et al., 2007) and others finding no differences in psychological health and morbidity between men and women with SCI (Kalpakjian et al., 2006; Woolrich et al., 2006).

 |Examples of Common Symptoms of Depression|